vagrius/telebot_demo/README.md

-# telebot_demo
+# Telebot demo
-A simple Telegram bot demo.
+A simple Telegram bot that scraps latest news from vc.ru and sends it to some channel.